Tony-gh123/U.S-Burden-of-Disease-Report-2010-2021/README.md

 | High fasting plasma glucose | Alzheimer's disease and other dementias |                 0.04 |             2 | 5350 (308 to 14400)         | Metabolic   |
 | High body-mass index        | Alzheimer's disease and other dementias |                -0.07 |             1 | 2670 (-494 to 9330)         | Metabolic   |

-In other words, unlike heart disease or stroke, dementia doesn’t yet have clear, modifiable population-level levers in the same way.
+In other words, unlike heart disease or stroke, alzheimer's/dementia doesn’t yet have clear risk factors.
 Instead, what we see is a complex interplay of age, genetics, cardiovascular health, and lifestyle.

 <details markdown="1">
   <summary><strong>View YLL Table</strong></summary>